erikdrozina/personal_website/content/contact.md

 menu: "main"
 ---

-All the necessary contact information is available in the homepage by clicking the desired social icon.
+All the necessary contact information is available below and at the [homepage](/) by clicking the desired social icon.

-I respond to any message within the same day.